ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

 protocol in-line with current best practices for protocol design.

-There are numerous potential threats to a deployment or network handling traffic time synchronisation protocols that {{RFC7384}} Section 3 describes, which can be summarised into three basic groups: Denial of Service (DoS), degradation of accuracy, and false time, all of which in various forms apply to NTP.
+There are numerous potential threats to a deployment or network handling traffic time synchronisation protocols that {{RFC7384}} section 3 describes, which can be summarised into three basic groups: Denial of Service (DoS), degradation of accuracy, and false time, all of which in various forms apply to NTP.
 However, not all threats apply specifically to NTP directly, most notable attacks on time